The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

 for each Gaussian component.
 Here $q_j$ is the intrinsic axis ratio and can be linked to the projected axis ratio $q_j'$ through the inclination angle $i$ of the dSph

-Note that the inclination angle $i$ is defined as the angle between the normal vector of the dSph and the line of sight, where $i = 0$ corresponds to a face-on orientation.
+The inclination angle $i$ is defined as the angle between the symmetry axis of the dSph and the line of sight, where $i = 0$ corresponds to a face-on orientation.

 Since the surface number density map is noisy, in practice we fit 1-dimensional MGE to surface number density profiles in Figure~\ref{fig:1sp surface number density} to obtain $L_j$ and $\sigma_j$ for each Gaussian component $j$ in Equation~\ref{eq:2D MGE}.
 This is done in bins of concentric elliptical isophotes with the same axis ratio and orientation.
-Then these 1-dimensional MGE can be extended to 2-dimensional MGE by adding the projected axis ratio $q_j'$ to each Gaussian component. $q_j'$ is the axis ratio of the entire dwarf galaxies.
-Here we are assuming that different Gaussian components have the same axis ratio, which is a reasonable assumption based on the projected map of the three dSphs.
+Then these 1-dimensional MGE is extended to 2-dimensional MGE by adding the projected axis ratio $q_j'$ to each component. $q_j'$ is the axis ratio of the entire dwarf galaxy.
+Here we assume that different Gaussian components have the same axis ratio, which is reasonable according to the actual projected maps.
 We show the 1-dimensional MGE components for three dSphs in Figure~\ref{fig:1sp surface number density} as colored dashed curves, and the black solid curve denotes the summation of these MGE components.
-The parameters of each MGE component and for the three dSphs are shown in Table~\ref{tab:1sp MGE para}.
-In all three dSphs, black solid curves provide good matches to black squares, which are surface number density profiles of all targeted member stars.
+In all three dSphs, black solid curves provide good matches to black squares, which are surface number density profiles of targeted member stars.

-In the end, the final solution of the velocity moments is the summation of the analytical solution of each MGE component.
-In principle, the velocity anisotropy, $\beta_z$, and the rotation parameter, $\kappa$, can vary with different MGE components, but in this paper we assume that they are the same for all MGE components.
+The solution of the velocity moments is the summation of the analytical solution of each MGE component.
+In principle, the velocity anisotropy, $\beta_z$, and the rotation parameter, $\kappa$, can vary with different MGEs, but here we assume they are the same for all MGE components.